Geydar Dzhemal

-Geydar Dzhahidovich Dzhemal (Гейда́р Джахи́дович Джема́ль, Heydər Cahid oğlu Camal, sometimes transliterated as Heydar Jamal; 6 November 1947 – 5 December 2016) was a Russian-Azerbaijani Islamic public figure, philosopher and political activist.
-Most notable for founding and leading the Islamic Committee of Russia, he was a Marxist and championed non-sectarian pan-Islamism, though formally identifying as a Twelver Shia Muslim.
-He wrote extensive apologetics in support of Wahhabism and the Salafi movement.
+Geydar Dzhahidovich Dzhemal (Гейда́р Джахи́дович Джема́ль, Heydər Cahid oğlu Camal, sometimes transliterated as Heydar Jamal; 6 November 1947 – 5 December 2016) was a Russian-Azerbaijani Islamic philosopher and political activist.
+He founded and lead the Islamic Committee of Russia, in which he promoted Marxism and non-sectarian pan-Islamism, though formally identifying as a Twelver Shia Muslim.
+He wrote extensive apologetics in support of Wahhabism and the Salafi movement, participating in the First Chechen War and Tajik Civil War.

-He was also the Co-chairman and member of the Presidium of the Russian Social Movement "Russian Islamic Heritage", permanent member of the Popular Arab and Islamic Congress, as well as one of the founders and a member of the Coordinating Council of the Left Front, part of The Other Russia.
-He took part in the Dissenters' March.
+He was also founded the Islamic Renaissance Party, was Co-chairman and Presidium member of the Movement "Russian Islamic Heritage," a permanent member of the Popular Arab and Islamic Congress, as well as one of the founders and a member of the Coordinating Council of the Left Front and The Other Russia, taking part in the Dissenters' March.

 Early life and education

 Dzhemal was born on 6 November 1947 in Moscow.
-His father was the Azerbaijani artist Dzakhid Dzemal, who is believed to be a descendant of Hulagu Khan.
+His father was the Azerbaijani artist Dzakhid Dzemal, who is believed to be a descendant of Hulagu Khan, through the branch of Jafar khan Javanshir of Panah Ali Khan's Javanshir tribe.
 His mother was Irina Shapovalova, a well-known equestrian and horse trainer descended from the noble Shepelev family.
 His parents divorced when he was very young and he was raised by his maternal grandparents.
 Dzhemal's maternal grandfather, Igor Shapovalov, was a professor of German philosophy, as well as the director of the Maly Theatre and First Deputy Minister of Culture of the Soviet Union.

 In 1965, after graduation from school, Dzhemal entered the Institute of Oriental Languages at Moscow State University, but a year later was expelled for "bourgeois nationalism".
 He later took a job as an editor at the "Medicine" Publishing House, where he met a Moscow State University graduate, Ilya Moskvin.

 Activist history

 In the 1960s and 1970s, Dzhemal joined a number of loosely-affiliated bohemian underground organisations (tusovka) associated with Yuri Mamleev.
 Some members of these groups had access to secret collections of the All-Russia State Library for Foreign Literature and brought works by a number of mystics and philosophers (including well-known esoterists Julius Evola and Alain de Benoist) to these discussions.
 Through Mameleev, these works became popular among an intellectual strain of Russian neo-Nazism.

 Under KGB pressure, the organisation disbanded; to escape compulsory military service, Dzhemal claimed to be schizophrenic and was sent to a psychiatric institution.
 In 1974, after Mameleev emigrated to the United States, Dzhemal and political analyst Aleksandr Dugin (who Dzhemal later called "a brilliant thinker" and his "former disciple") met with philosopher Evgeniy V. Golovin, who established the "Black Order of the SS".
 In the late 1980s, both were members of the nationalist Pamyat society, but were excluded for alleged occultism.

+Dzhemal later developed his own "post-traditionalist" view after an extensive deep-dive into Hermeticism, and later Marxism, which caused him to distance himself from the occult, becoming more political involved and strict in his Islamic worldview.